 The key difference between storefront and curtainwall is the way water is managed in the system.
 In curtainwall, each lite of glass is weeped separately.
 In a storefront system, the entire elevation is weeped at the sill.
 Any water entering the system is directed down the vertical mullion to the sill, where it is then weeped to the exterior of the building.
 Consequently, this can lead to the system becoming overloaded when the exposure to weather becomes excessive.
 For this reason, storefront typically is limited in height.
 Ideally, it should be located below the fourth floor of a building in areas that are protected from weather elements by an overhang of the roof or other overhead structure.
 The more protected storefront is from the elements, the better it will perform.

 Some higher performance systems use structural silicone to hold the glass in place and provide a higher level of performance against weather.
 Glass usually is centered, but may be offset to the front or back.
-A 0.375- to 1/2-inch glass bite is common.
+A 0.375- to 0.5-inch glass bite is common.
 Glass bite refers to the dimension of the glass captured by the framing system, which provides the seal area to prevent air and water infiltration.

 Aluminum is an excellent thermal conductor.
-Where thermal performance is important, manufacturers use a thermal break between the inside and outside surfaces of the storefront system.
-Two different systems are commonly used: a polyurethane poured and debridged (P&D) thermal break, and a polyamide strut system.
-Both help increase the condensation resistance factor (CRF).
+Where thermal performance is important, manufacturers use a thermal break between the inside and outside metal surfaces of the storefront system.
+Two different systems are commonly used: a polyurethane poured and debridged (P&D) thermal break, and a polyamide thermal strut.
+Both methods can reduce the system U-Factor and increase the condensation resistance factor (CRF).

 Heavy wall extrusions, called “back members,” form the framework for supporting the glass and anchorage to the building.
 For a captured system, the glass or panel is retained by a “pressure plate” or “pressure bar” that is fastened to the tongue of the backmember.
 Gaskets form the seal to keep air and water out.
 Face covers conceal the screw fasteners on pressure plates.

 As with storefront, the curtainwall systems’ thermal performance is enhanced significantly with a thermal break that separates the pressure plate from the back members.
 Additional enhancements include fiberglass or polyamide pressure plates, polyamide struts, and P&D features.

 Costs associated with both storefront and curtainwall systems vary by region due to the labor market.
 Generally, storefront is less expensive and is the product of choice for entrances and elevations on the first and second floor.
 Curtainwall tends to be more expensive from a material and labor perspective, but it allows for greater flexibility in design and performance.

-Storefront is often desirable because of its overall lower cost, but is limited to shorter spans, low- to mid-rise installations and more modest performance requirements.
+Storefront often is often desirable because of its overall lower cost, but is limited to shorter spans, low- to mid-rise installations and more modest performance requirements.
 Curtainwall is considered the best choice when performance is of foremost concern, for longer spans and for buildings taller than three stories.
 Both systems offer versatility in meeting aesthetic and sustainable design goals.